1. Your privacy is important

 - we may be compelled to forward your personal data to public authorities or other third parties, for instance if this is required in the context of a legal obligation or for the performance of a public service task.

 4.3 We have to be able to perform the contract we concluded with you

 Being our client, you make use of our services.
 In order to guarantee a correct execution of our contract, we have to process and manage the contract on an administrative, accounting and operational level.

 When you register for our events and trainings we commit ourselves for a smooth organization.
 The execution of this agreement requires the processing of your personal data.

 This is also the case if you are our supplier.
 In that case we also have to respect the contract and process and manage the supplier contracts on an administrative, accounting and operational level.

-4.4 Titeca has to be operational as a company in terms of Direct Marketing and communication.
+4.4 Titeca must be able to function as a business regarding Direct Marketing and communications

 As a commercial company, we have a number of legitimate interests that are the basis for the processing of the personal data.
 In this context we ensure a proper balance between your right to privacy and the legitimate interests of Titeca.
 If you have objections to the processing of your data on this basis, you can file a complaint against this processing.

 We want to communicate with you as our existing client or active prospect via direct marketing.
 This communication can take place at your specific request or if we suspect you may be interested in our new services.
 As our purpose is to offer you an increasingly better service and to communicate this to you, we process your personal data for direct marketing within the context of our company’s legitimate interest of doing business.
 This information can be provided to you in several ways: by e-mail, post, phone and at events.
 We choose the most appropriate channel that causes you the least possible inconvenience.
 If you prefer not to receive our commercial communications, just let us know and we will no longer bother you.